withastro/docs/src/pages/en/getting-started.md

 ## Integrate with Astro

-Explore different integrations that our users have combined with Astro!
+Explore different extensions that our users have combined with Astro!

 🧰 Use a CMS with your Astro project.